FunkyQChicken/spark/README.md

 instead of tediously opening an issue for each one I will just keep a list
 here until developement becomes slower. if you notice a bug though
 please open an issue.
-1. identifies ports as other peers that aren't
-2. sometimes can constantly jump
+1. sometimes can constantly jump

 ## Planned Features
 1. background